Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Key Distinction between Shampoo with trace scaling and KL-Shampoo

 \begin{proof} We will show that Shampoo's update scheme with trace scaling is an optimal solution to this minimization problem.
 We first simplify the objective function when $\mS=\mS_a \otimes \mS_b$.
 We will use this (Kronecker sum) identity, $\mathrm{LogM}(\mS_a \otimes \mS_b) = \mathrm{LogM}(\mS_a)\otimes \mI_b + \mI_a \otimes \mathrm{LogM}(\mS_b)$, to simplify the matrix logarithm. where $\mP_k:=\mathrm{LogM}(\mS_k)$ for $k\in \{a,b\}$ and $\mathrm{ExpM}(\cdot)$ is the matrix exponential function.

-Notice that the optimal solution should satisfy the gradient stationary condition.
+Notice that the optimal solution should satisfy the stationarity condition.
 We consider the gradient with respect to $\mP_k$ because this condition must be satisfied regardless of $\mS_k$ and $\mP_k$ for $k \in \{a,b\}$.
 The condition for the derivative of \cref{eq:vn_obj} with respect to $\mP_a$ is

 where \citet{tsuda2005matrix} show that $\partial_{\mP_k}\mathrm{Tr}(\mathrm{ExpM}(\mP_k))=\mathrm{ExpM}(\mP_k)$.

 Thus, we can see that the optimal solution must satisfy this condition

 Similarly, we can obtain the second condition.